kingraham228/Ingraham-cop3330-assignment4part2/README.md

 14. A user shall be able to load a list (and all of its items) from external storage

     >*This function is accessed by clicking the "File" menu and selecting the "Open List" option.
 Note that the program is designed to open .txt files.
-Attempting to open other file formats will result in an error.*
+Attempting to open other file formats will result in an error.
+Additionally, please note that your text file will need to contain one item per line with the labels Description: Due Date: and Status: in order to load correctly into the program.*

 15. The developer shall provide a help screen with directions on how to use the application.
     - The help screen shall describe how to execute each behavioral requirement provided by the application (e.g. add an item, remove an item, edit an item, etc)